aureamunoz/hello-world-fwless/README.md

  </dependency>
 ```

-Next, we will add a Java annotation for `Dekorate` to tune the generated manifest.
+Next, we will add a Java annotation for `Dekorate` to tune the YAML resources.
 It's possible [to configure Dekorate using](https://github.com/dekorateio/dekorate#usage) Java annotations, configuration properties (application.properties), both.
 In this case we will use, Java annotations, more specificlly  [`@KubernetesApplication`](https://github.com/dekorateio/dekorate#kubernetes) which also gives us access to more Kubernetes specific configuration options.
 Edit the App class and add the following annotation.